HuCui2022/JPFormer/model/readme.md

-The model will open soon.
+The code of model will open soon.